Shivam-Vazare/House_SalePrice_Prediction/README.md

 1) Check missing values, outliers and categorical values - Not a single value present
 2) Merge old features 'Fullbath' + 'HalfBath' = create new 'TotalBathrooms' feature
 3) 'GarageCars' and 'GarageArea' are perfectly correlated with each other so as per the problem statement we need to focus on areas so I drop 'GarageCars' feature'
+4) Split 90:10 because small amount of data
-4) Gaussian Distribution and Logarithmic distribution didn't work becasue features are already uniformly distributed
+5) Gaussian Distribution and Logarithmic distribution didn't work becasue features are already uniformly distributed